jacklid3-blip/INFR2810U-Project-Group36/State_Table.md

 Check_Payment--> Balance is greater than product price-->  Calculate the change and approve the purchase --> Return_Change, Dispensing

-Insufficient_Funds--> Customer adds more money --> Add money to the current balance --> Check_Payment

-Insufficient_Funds--> customer cancels--> return inserted money --> Reset

 Product_Selection --> A1 is pressed --> Store Soda as the selected product --> Check_Inventory

 Product_Selection--> A2 is pressed--> store Water as the selected product --> Check_Inventory

 Product_Selection--> B1 is pressed--> store Candy as the selected product --> Check_Inventory

-Product_Selection--> B2 is pressed--> store Pretzal as the selected product --> Check_Inventory
+Product_Selection--> B2 is pressed--> store Pretzel as the selected product --> Check_Inventory

 Product_Selection --> Invalid product input--> display an invalid selection message --> Error

-Check_Inventory--> Selected product is greater than 0 --> Display the product price and payment instructions --> Money_Entry
+Check_Inventory--> Selected product > 0 --> Compare current balance to the product price--> Check_Payment

 Check_Inventory--> Selected product stock equal 0 --> display an out of stock message--> Out_Of_Stock